-Nielsen BuzzMetrics recently reported that a "small cluster of power bloggers — focused on politics, blogging and humor - were responsible for the top 100 blog posts for 2006."
-Here are the top 10 posts on the list:
+Nielsen BuzzMetrics recently reported that a "small cluster of power bloggers — focused on politics, blogging and humor -— were responsible for the top 100 blog posts for 2006."

-If Time magazine is right about the Internet being a "tool for bringing together the small contributions of millions of people and making them matter," then shouldn't more individual blogs be on that list?
+If Time magazine is right about the Internet being a "tool for bringing together the small contributions of millions of people and making them matter," then shouldn't more individual blogs be involved too?

 This is why reddit is so valuable and why I tell people about it every chance I get (case in point: now).
-The 20 stories I listed above all made the front page of reddit.
-And none of them were produced by the 18 uber blogs.
+The stories I listed above all made the front page of reddit.
+And none of them were produced by so-called uber blogs.

-Many of the stories I posted are truly grassroots stories that are intensely personal and interesting--and if you weren't reading reddit, you might've missed them.
+Many of the articles I posted are truly grassroots stories that are intensely personal and interesting — and if you weren't reading reddit, you might've missed them.